Infertility is deeply frustrating

 Early miscarriage/chemical pregnancy

-Miscarriage is common, affecting about 1 in 4 pregnancies.
+, affecting about 1 in 4 pregnancies.
 The miscarriage rate is highest in the earliest weeks of pregnancy, when genetic and physical anomalies are more likely to cause a pregnancy loss.

 An early miscarriage can cause a positive pregnancy test that is followed by a negative pregnancy test.
 By the time you have a negative test, HCG levels are too low to detect that you were previously pregnant.
 This is known as a chemical pregnancy.
 A chemical pregnancy is a very early miscarriage, and warrants a conversation with a doctor -- especially if you have had several miscarriages or chemical pregnancies.